-- 1. Follow the instructions described in Section 12.3 for connecting charge tool. - 2.
+- 1. Follow the instructions described in Section 12.3 for connecting the charge tool. - 2.
 Unseat the charge bolt by turning the T-handle 3 revolutions CCW.

-12.0 N2 GAS CHARGE KIT - [cont'd]
+12.0 N2 Gas Charge Kit - [cont'd]

-- 3. SLOWLY open valve on nitrogen bottle. - 4.
-Adjust pressure regulator and SLOWLY fill the accumulator. - 5.
+- 3. SLOWLY open valve on nitrogen bottle. - Adjust pressure regulator and SLOWLY fill the accumulator. - 5.
 Adjust the regulator to + 50 psi above the value specified in the Technical Data Section.

 NOTE: Gas pressure is sensitive to temperature changes.
-The charge pressure shown in technical data section of this manual is at 70° ambient.
+The technical data section lists the charge pressure with the ambient temperature of 70°.